ropensci/skimr/.github/CONTRIBUTING.md

 ## Pull requests

-Pull requests should be against the _develop_ branch not the master branch.
+Pull requests should be against the _develop_ branch not the main branch.
 You can set this when creating your pull request.
 Please make a separately named branch to submit.
 Keep each branch for a complete specific issue.
 If you create a pull request by editing in the GitHub web editor and you end up with multiple